 Have property values really doubled every 10 years as many pundits would suggest?

-Leading finance journalist Anthony Keane @keanemoney reports that since the REIA data series began in 1980:
+Around the same time leading finance journalist Anthony Keane @keanemoney reported that since the REIA data series began in 1980:

 - Sydney median house prices have doubled four times, up from $64,800 to $1.06 million — a 1536 per cent gain.

 - Melbourne real estate values also doubled four times over, up from $40,800 to $796,500.

 - The value of Brisbane properties also doubled four times, from $34,500 to $530,000.

 - Adelaide didn’t quite get there, doubling at least three times from $36,300 to $475,000, and it was a similar story for Perth — up from $41,500 to $500,000.

 - Canberra has performed the best of all capitals, doubling almost five times from $39,700 to $665,000.